AirOne01/ok_gogole/README.md

+# This project was abandonned

+For future references, this was made for a magician friend and should have featured cool things like TTS, IBM's Watson or Firebase integration and a Flutter app, but was canceled before the pandemic.
+Not gonna pick that up.

 # ok_gogole

-## This is an abandonned project

-For future references, this was made for a magician friend and should have featured cool things like TTS, AIs and Flutter developpement, but was canceled before the pandemic.

 ### Testing features from Google Dialogflow and IBM Watson